Combine GA4 and GSC Data in Looker Studio

 I’ll show how to create a dashboard that will help you analyze this merged data to analyze content performance and derive insights.

-Connect with me on Linkedin to get this template sooner rather than later!
+Connect with me on Linkedin to get this template sooner rather than later! (and for free, of course!)

 Noted issues